mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 Remember to ask questions and constantly test your assumptions.
 Talk with SME's to make sure they agree with your findings so far.

-### Phase 5: Encode Decision Making Algorithms
+### Step 5: Encode Decision Making Algorithms

-The key steps in this phase are:
+The key parts in this step are:

 1. Develop algorithms to predict and explain the problem
 2. Optimize decisions to maximize profit